UNINETTSigma2/documentation/training/events/2024-04-hpc-on-boarding.md

 **User Account and connection verfication   - 08 April 13:00-14:00**

-- If you are first time to NRIS Cluster and login help, we are organising a login help session prior to the event.
+- If you are first time to NRIS Cluster, we are organising a login help session prior to the event.

 **Day0 - UNIX for HPC (optional 09 April, Tuesday)**